johnh865/AFR_Bylaws/Bylaws.md

 3.1 Proposals
 ----------------------------
-Proposals & Resolutions can be made to direct activites of the AFR and the AFR staff.
+Proposals & Resolutions can be made to direct activites of the USA4R and the USA4R staff.
 Voting power of members shall be equal.
 Members may directly vote on meeting proposals.
-Members may participate by delegating voting power other AFR members, who can act as their representative.
+Members may participate by delegating voting power other USA4R members, who can act as their representative.
 Non-members may vote in meetings if allowed by a 90% rating vote of members.

 3.2 Electronic Participation